tejaswiniR161/fetchRewardsAssessment/README.md

 ### execute `npm install` to install all the dependency packages
+## execute `node index.js` to start the server and the default port is set to be 3000

 ### Packages used for building and debugging purposes are listed below